Nico-Posada/fnv-hash-cracking/README.md

 # fnv-hash-cracking
-Crack hashes hashed with the [FNV-1a](https://en.wikipedia.org/wiki/Fowler–Noll–Vo_hash_function#FNV-1a_hash) algorithm without full brute force
+Crack hashes or find collisions for hashes hashed with the [FNV-1a](https://en.wikipedia.org/wiki/Fowler–Noll–Vo_hash_function#FNV-1a_hash) algorithm without full brute force

 # CREDITS
 Huge thank you to [ConnorM](https://connor-mccartney.github.io) for his [incredible writeup](https://connor-mccartney.github.io/cryptography/other/Trying-to-crack-COD-FNV-hashes) and writing the original python proof of concept of which this is based off of.
 He does some incredible work with cryptography and his writeups are worth a read.